 Using Shell Size and Shape to Sex Turtles

 The bottom of a turtle's shell (called the plastron) is also used as an indicator for sexing turtles.
 Male turtles have a concave (curved in) plastron while females have a flat one.
-This enables male turtles to more easily mount the female and it gives females more room to hold eggs internally.
+These shapes enable male turtles to more easily mount a female during mating, and it give females more room to hold eggs internally.

 Using Claw Length to Sex Turtles

-If you take a look at the claws on a turtle's front feet you'll notice that females often have claws that are short, stubby, and the same length as their toes.
-Males on the other hand (and specifically red eared sliders and other aquatic turtles) have much longer claws on their front feet than those of females.
+Female turtles often have claws on their front feet that are short, stubby, and the same length as their toes.
+Males (and specifically red-eared sliders and other aquatic turtles) have much longer claws on their front feet than females.
 This is because males utilize their claws when they are attempting to woo females to breed.
 During mating, the males will also grab the female's upper shells by using their claws.

 Using Tails to Sex Turtles

-The most common way people sex a turtle is to look at the length of their tail.
-Female turtles have short and skinny tails while males sport long, thick tails, with their vent (cloaca) positioned more towards the end of their tail when compared to a female.
-It is of course easiest to sex a turtle when looking at their tail length if you have multiple turtles of both sexes to compare it to.
+The most common way people sex a turtle is to look at the length of its tail.
+Female turtles have short and skinny tails while males sport long, thick tails, with their vent (cloaca) positioned closer to the end of the tail when compared to a female.
+It is, of course, easiest to sex a turtle when looking at its tail length if you have multiple turtles of both sexes to compare.

 Using Markings and Coloration to Sex Turtles

-Both male and female red eared sliders have predominantly green bodies suffused with bright yellow streaking which won't help your quest in determining who is a male and who is a female.
-But there are other color indicators on them that may.
-The bottom shell, also called the plastron, is yellow with uneven, dark markings that are paired while the tail, legs, and head are green with thick yellow stripes.
-As red eared sliders get older, many turn to a dark, almost black color and may obscure some or all of their yellow markings.
+All red-eared sliders have predominantly green bodies suffused with bright yellow streaking which won't help distinguish males from females.
+But there are other color indicators that may.
+The plastron is yellow with uneven, dark markings that are paired while the tail, legs, and head are green with thick yellow stripes.
+As red-eared sliders get older, many turn to a dark, almost black color and may obscure some or all of their yellow markings.
 This darker coloration is more common in male red eared sliders.

 Ornate box turtles are another kind of turtle that are sexually dimorphic.
 Mature male ornate box turtles have red eyes while female eyes are brown.
 The males also have greenish colored heads with red or orange leg scales and females have brown heads with yellow leg scales.